SiemensEnergyInd-SimulationAndModelling/DataCenter/docs/README.md

-This folder should contain the simulation model supporting document like implementation details.
+This folder should contain the simulation model supporting document like implementation details, test plan document.